Alexander Scourby: Theater and film work

 In the early 1950s, Scourby worked in television as both a narrator and actor.
 One of his continuing assignments was as narrator for NBC's Project 20 public affairs specials.
 He narrated a ninety-minute condensation of the television series, Victory at Sea, for Project 20 in 1954.
 Other Project 20 assignments were in regard to the atomic bomb, and three religious documentaries using great paintings to tell the Bible story: The Coming of Christ (at Christmas); He Is Risen (at Easter); and The Law and Prophets of the Old Testament.
 Audio from The Coming of Christ, with orchestrations by Robert Russell Bennett, was released by Decca Records in 1960 to popular acclaim.

 In 1965, he narrated the Youngstown Sheet and Tube sponsored films, Search.
 The film won a CINE (Council on International Nontheatrical Events) Golden Eagle Award in 1964.
 It was selected for entry into international film festivals in Venice and Edinburgh.

 Scourby replaced Sean Connery as narrator of the television special The Incredible World of James Bond, originally broadcast by NBC in 1965.
 He narrated the 1965 United States Navy documentary Pacific Frontier.

 As a television actor, Scourby had roles on Playhouse 90, Circle Theatre, and Studio One.
 He refused to tie himself down to a series, because, as he explained, "it's hard to do good things that way."
 He took occasional parts in westerns such as Wanted: Dead or Alive, Bonanza, and The Rifleman, as well as Mr. Novak, Daniel Boone, The Asphalt Jungle, The Man from U.N.C.L.E., The Defenders, and other set-format dramatic shows.
 Most of the filmed shows were produced in California.
 In 1972, he joined his wife, Lori March, on The Secret Storm, on which he played the second Dr. Ian Northcoate (March played his wife, Valerie Lake Ames Northcoate), until that show was cancelled in 1974.
 He later played Nigel Fargate on All My Children In the Twilight Zone episode, "The Last Flight", he played General Harper.

 In character as James Bond, Scourby narrated the controversial television re-edit of the 1969 Bond film On Her Majesty's Secret Service broadcast by ABC in two parts in February 1976.

 Audio recordings

 Scourby read 422 books for the Talking Books program of the American Foundation for the Blind, including Homer's Iliad, Tolstoy's War and Peace, Joyce's Ulysses, Faulkner's The Sound and the Fury.
 Scourby considered Talking Books his most important work.
 He also made recordings for Spoken Arts and Listening Library.

-At an unknown date Scourby also recorded the audio tapes for The Once and Future King by T.H.
-White.

-Scourby narrated the documentary LP recording First Man on the Moon.